suruoxi/HumanAIGC-arxiv-daily/analysis_by_claude_ai.md

 7. Limitations include inability to handle large head pose variations and some lighting inconsistency issues.

 8. Future work directions include extending the framework to support editing of longer video segments, improving hair rendering, and enabling editing under unconstrained poses. </p>  </details>

+<details><summary> <b>2023-09-18 </b> That's What I Said: Fully-Controllable Talking Face Generation (Youngjoon Jang et.al.)  <a href="http://arxiv.org/pdf/2304.03275.pdf">PDF</a> </summary>  <p>  Here is a concise summary of the key elements of the paper:

+1. The primary research objective is to develop a novel framework called Fully-Controllable Talking Face Generation (FC-TFG) that can generate talking face videos with controllable facial motions including head pose, eyebrows, blinks, gaze, and lips.

+2. The key hypothesis is that it is possible to completely disentangle facial motions and identities in the latent space of generative adversarial networks (GANs).

+3. The methodology involves disentangling the latent space of StyleGAN into two distinct spaces - a canonical space that contains identity features and a multimodal motion space that captures motion features.
+An orthogonality constraint is imposed between these spaces.

+4. The key results show that FC-TFG can generate talking faces with detailed control over motions, outperforming state-of-the-art methods on both qualitative and quantitative metrics.

+5. The authors demonstrate the first framework to generate talking faces with control over diverse facial motions without extra supervision beyond RGB video and audio.

+6. FC-TFG enables sophisticated manipulation of talking faces, highlighting its potential for applications demanding intricate motion control.

+7. Limitations are not explicitly discussed.

+8. Future work could involve extending the framework to multi-speaker scenarios and exploring other disentanglement techniques in the latent space. </p>  </details>

 <details><summary> <b>2023-09-14 </b> DT-NeRF: Decomposed Triplane-Hash Neural Radiance Fields for High-Fidelity Talking Portrait Synthesis (Yaoyu Su et.al.)  <a href="http://arxiv.org/pdf/2309.07752.pdf">PDF</a> </summary>  <p>  Here is a summary of the key elements of the paper: